Meet our amazing team of staff who will be working to bring our vision to life!

 Partnership Development Manager, Centre for Early Mathematics Learning, Loughborough University

 Fiona’s role as Partnership Development Manager is to establish and develop relationships with educational settings and non-academic partnerships, and support communications between Research staff and external groups.
 In addition to collaborating with Impact Panels and Advisory Boards, Fiona assists Priti in communications within the Centre.
-Before joining the CEML team, Fiona’s experience is in Primary Education as a teacher for many years, primarily working with children in KS1.
+Before joining the CEML team, Fiona’s experience is in Primary Education as a qualified teacher for many years, primarily working with children in Key Stage 1.